guocongquan/cuhk_ie_slurm_demo/README.md

 ## Install conda and setup environments
 1. Follow the IE wiki to install anaconda.

-   *Note: If the installation gets stuck, you could try to ssh to a different node and retry.*
+   *Note: If the installation gets stuck, you could ssh to a different node and retry.*

 3. Create a new environment named "demo_env"
 ```bash